JohnnyBeProgramming/pi-toolkit/README.md

 ```
 # Exposes an ssh server on the device
 bash <(curl -s curl https://raw.githubusercontent.com/JohnnyBeProgramming/pi-toolkit/master/setup/ssh)

-# While we are on the device, lets get the local IP address (write it down for later):
-hostname -I
 ```

 ### Remotely control device from your machine